halcyon/renewedbrain.com/brain-injury.md

 the patient’s progress and residual deficits.

-Testing also helps determine if a person is able to return to work or school, and identify any accomodations that need to be in place to help them succeed.
+Testing also helps determine if a person is able to return to work or school, and identify any accommodations that need to be in place to help them succeed.

 ![brain hemisphere](../images/brain-hemispheres.jpg)